Vincit/tarn.js/README.md

     return true;
   },

-  // function that destroys a resource.
-This is always synchronous
+  // function that destroys a resource, should return promise if
-  // as nothing waits for the return value.
+  // destroying is asynchronous operation
+  // (destroy does not support callback syntax like create)
   destroy: someResource => {
     someResource.cleanup();
   },